AdobeDocs/experience-manager-65.en/help/sites-administering/target-requirements.md

    >
    >When you configure the Test and Target replication agent, in the **Transport** tab, the URI is set by default to **tnt:///**.
 Do not replace this URI with **https://admin.testandtarget.omniture.com**.
    >
-   >Please note that if you try to test the connection with **tnt:///**, it will throw an error.
-This is expected behavior as this URI is for internal use only and should not be used with **Test Connection**.
+   >If you try to test the connection with **tnt:///**, it throws an error.
+This is expected behavior as this URI is for internal use only; do not use with **Test Connection**.

 ## Securing the Activity Settings Node {#securing-the-activity-settings-node}

 You must secure the activity settings node **cq:ActivitySettings** on the publish instance so that it is inaccessible to normal users.
 The activity settings node should only be accessible to the service handling the activity synchronization to Adobe Target.

-The **cq:ActivitySettings** node is available in CRXDE lite under `/content/campaigns/*nameofbrand*`* *under the activities jcr:content node;* *for example `/content/campaign/we-retail/master/myactivity/jcr:content/cq:ActivitySettings`.
+The **cq:ActivitySettings** node is available in CRXDE lite under `/content/campaigns/*nameofbrand*`* *under the activities jcr:content node;* *for example, `/content/campaign/we-retail/master/myactivity/jcr:content/cq:ActivitySettings`.
 This node is only created after you target a component.

 The **cq:ActivitySettings** node under the activity's jcr:content is protected by the following ACLs: